Speck of Chaos: Introduction

-Identifying all symmetries of a model is not always trivial, so having a way to detect chaos despite their presence is important in studies of both chaotic and integrable models.
+To leave no doubts about the chaotic nature of our single-defect models, we consider three indicators of chaos: level statistics, matrix elements of local observables, and also the correlation hole.
 We show that the distribution of the off-diagonal elements of local observables diagnoses chaos also when the energy levels are not separated by subspaces.
 However, eigenvalues, eigenstates, and matrix elements of observables are not easily accessible to experiments that focus on time evolutions, such as those with cold atoms and ion traps.
-Here, we promote the use of the correlation hole~\cite{Leviandier1986,Pique1987,Guhr1990,Wilkie1991,Hartmann1991,Delon1991,Lombardi1993,Alhassid1992,Michaille1999,Leyvraz2013,Torres2017Philo,Torres2018,Schiulaz2019,Lerma2019,CruzARXIV}, which is a dynamical manifestation of chaos.
-This indicator does not require unfolding the spectrum or separating it by symmetries~\cite{CruzARXIV}.
+Therefore, we promote the use of the correlation hole~\cite{Leviandier1986,Pique1987,Guhr1990,Wilkie1991,Hartmann1991,Delon1991,Lombardi1993,Alhassid1992,Michaille1999,Leyvraz2013,Torres2017Philo,Torres2018,Schiulaz2019,Lerma2019,CruzARXIV}, which is a dynamical tool to capture level repulsion and spectrum rigidity.
+This chaos indicator does not require unfolding the spectrum or separating it by symmetries~\cite{CruzARXIV}.
 We discuss how the time scale for the onset of the correlation hole in the three single-defect models -- XXZ, Ising, and Lai-Sutherland chains -- depends on the defect amplitude and on the system size.